mahtabtech/Interpolation-in-Image-Processing/README.md

 Choosing the right interpolation method depends on the specific requirements of your image processing task, including desired image quality, computational resources, and speed.
 For example, nearest-neighbor interpolation is ideal for fast, low-quality tasks, while bicubic and Lanczos interpolations are suited for high-quality resizing needs.
 Understanding the trade-offs of each method helps you select the best approach for your project, ensuring the resized images maintain as much detail and quality as possible.

+## The code contains 2 examples of implementation 3 methods with random numbers and one real image.##